Skip to Content

 • Geographic viability

-• The child’s involvement in their community, including their school, extracurricular activities, etc.
+• The child’s involvement in their community, including their school and activities

 The Divorce Filing Process Explained